 The City of Alameda ("City"), as lead agency under the California Environmental Quality Act ("CEQA"), Public Resources Code Section 21000 et seq., has prepared the Final Environmental Impact report for the Alameda Point Project (State Clearinghouse No. 2013012043) ("Final EIR").
-The Final EIR is a project-level EIR pursuant to Section 15161 of the Guidelines for implementation of CEQA ("State CEQA Guidelines").1 The Final EIR consists of the September 2013 Public Review Draft Alameda Point Project Environmental Impact Report ("Draft EIR"), the December 2013 Response to Comments on the Draft EIR ("Response to Comments document"), and revisions to the Draft EIR contained in the Response to Comments document and the January 16, 2014 supplemental revisions to the Final EIR (Exhibit C).
+The Final EIR is a project-level EIR pursuant to Section 15161 of the Guidelines for implementation of CEQA ("State CEQA Guidelines").1 The Final EIR consists of the September 2013 Public Review Draft Alameda Point Project Environmental Impact Report ("Draft EIR"), the December 2013 Response to Comments on the Draft EIR ("Response to Comments document"), and revisions to the Draft EIR contained in the Response to Comments document.